EliasTRuud/FYS3155/README.md

 Then navigate to the `Project2Final` folder.
 To reproduce the test runs using the Franke function, run which asks user if one wishes to reproduce all figures and then plot.
+It will move all plots to Plots/ and to the relevant folder.
+Filename includes relevant info in it.

 		python3 main.py